UKCP Training in Existential-Analytic Psychotherapy

 We aim to facilitate a place where we can develop others' and our own potency and potentiality for being in the world with others.
 Here we might also still be able to think about how alienated we are through valuing existential notions such as experience and meaning whilst questioning other aspects such as existentialism’s inferred narcissism and the place it has come to take up with regards to such aspects as psychoanalysis and the political.
 The post-existential would also include the post-phenomenological, where, for example, notions of being open to what emerges in the between (as well as of embodiment) would be given primacy.

-In addition, participants will have to pay for clinical supervision and personal therapy.
+In addition, participants on the UKCP training will have to pay for clinical supervision and personal therapy.
 Click here for more information.

 MORE ABOUT THE TRAINING